 Beverages.
 Drink tap, sparkling or bottled water, 100-percent juices, herbal tea, low-sodium vegetable juice, and low- or non-fat milk.

 Anti-inflammatory Diet Tips

 Choose fresh foods more often and choose fewer heavily processed foods.
-Here are some tips:
+Here are my tips:

 - For breakfast, try oatmeal served with fresh berries and walnuts.